This website uses cookies to ensure you get the best experience

 Virtual Reality (VR) continues to gain popularity, attracting both gaming enthusiasts and entrepreneurs looking to enter this promising market.
 However, building a successful VR club requires more than just technical equipment and captivating content—it demands a well-designed financial model.
 ANVIO has created an interactive financial model that assists in resource planning, revenue forecasting, and cost optimization.

 Konstantin Tonkikh, CEO of ANVIO VR, brings over 20 years of experience managing international and technological projects.
-He has held key roles in initiatives in partnership with the Russian eSports Federation and the ESforce Holding.
-Additionally, he contributed to the launch of Yota Arena, one of the largest esports venues in Russia.
+He has played key roles in various initiatives within the esports and entertainment industries, including the development of large-scale gaming venues and collaborations with prominent organizations in the field.

 What is a financial model, and why is it important?